iMokhles/CAPopUpViewController/README.md

 ### Usage

-CAPostEditorViewControlleravailable through [CocoaPods](http://cocoapods.org).
+CAPopUpViewController available through [CocoaPods](http://cocoapods.org).
 To install it, add the following line to your Podfile:

     pod "CAPopUpViewController"